ogeesan/Imaging-Tools/README.md

 Hallo and welcome to a collection of (Matlab) tools I've made for the lab.
-To download these, use the *Clone or download* button to download a ZIP file containing all the tools.
+To download these, use the green *Clone or download* button to download a ZIP file containing all the tools.

 If you find an error while using something in this repository let me know.